107208579/tracking/README.md

 ## Why track your time?
 Have you ever asked yourself where your time goes?
 Or have you ever wished you could remember what you were doing on a specific day in the past?
 How do you spend your 10,080 minutes in a week?
+Aren't we what we remember?

 I've been tracking
 - To remember past events